innovationOUtside/sphinxcontrib-ou-av/_sources/ou_video.md

 </MediaContent>
 ```

-The block can also be empty of caption and description text. *If there is any text in the body of the admonition, the first line is mapped onto an OU-XML `<Caption>` element.*

-The MyST spec also lets you use a video file path in a `{figure}` admonition when generating HTML output, but this is not support for conversion to OU-XML.
+The MyST spec also lets you use a video file path in a `{figure}` admonition when generating HTML output, but this is not (yet?) supported for conversion to OU-XML.
 There is a also a [`sphinx-contrib/youtube`](https://github.com/sphinx-contrib/youtube) extension for embedding videos, but again there is no direct path for generating an appropriate OU-XML media tag.

 *TO DO: how does OU-XML recommend YouTube embeds?*

+*TO DO: support MyST generated video embeds in conversion to OU-XML.*